iwo-strzebonski/RevasBot/README.md

 On Windows, if you are using `Command Line`, you need to install [ansicon](https://github.com/adoxa/ansicon/).

+Works straight out of the box on `PowerShell` without any additional software.

 ### Change Python file according to PEP-8 **IN-PLACE**

 ```cmd